GeyserMC/GeyserList/.github/CONTRIBUTING.md

 `app/controllers/` - This is where the backend occurs.
 Code is ran here before it's passed to the view.
 This is in Ruby.

 `app/helpers/` - This is where "helper" methods go.
-Any methods here are in Ruby, for Ruby, and can be accessed in a view or controller.
+Any methods here are in Ruby, for Ruby, and can be accessed in any view for that helper.

-`app/models/` - This is where the database tables are used and access.
+`app/models/` - This is where the database tables are used and accessed.
 Typically, these can be left alone unless you plan on adding tables.

 `config/routes.rb` - This is the route file.
 The typical structure for a line is `request_type "path", to: "controller#method"`.